Steepest-Entropy-Ascent Framework for Predicting Arsenic Adsorption on Graphene Oxide Surfaces -- A Case Study: Computational Methods and Details

 The average number of adsorbed molecules per energy eigenlevel is treated as a mixture of the activation functions because of the nature of the training cases.
 Namely, considering two hidden layers each one with 30 neurons and the first layer with the activation function

 leads to non-activation for $x\ll 0$ and to linear increases for $x>0$.
 The second layer has an activation function as given by Eq.~(\ref{eq:logs}).
 The choice of this activation function leads to a better prediction of the non-adsorption probabilities at the high energies expected of typical adsorption processes.
-The structure of the artificial neural network is shown in Fig.~\ref{fig:MachineLearning}~a).
+The structure of the ANN is shown in Fig.~\ref{fig:MachineLearning}~a).
 Example input REWL generated energy eigenstructures and adsorbed particle number eigenvalues are shown on the left sides of Figs.~\ref{fig:MachineLearning} b) and c), respectively.
-The colored curves on the right sides of Figs.~\ref{fig:MachineLearning} b) and c) are predictions of the artificial neural network for the energy eigenstructures and adsorbed particle number eigenvalues.
+The colored curves on the right sides of Figs.~\ref{fig:MachineLearning} b) and c) are predictions of the ANN for the energy eigenstructures and adsorbed particle number eigenvalues. { The hyper-parameters were fixed \emph{a priori}: weights initialised with the He–normal, the Adam optimiser with $\eta = 10^{-3}$, a mini-batch size $of 128$, and an early-stopping patience of $50$ epochs.
+The data set (25 eigenstructures, $1.2\times10^{5}$ samples) was split $80\,\%/10\,\%/10\,\%$ into training/validation/test subsets.
+The network achieved a test-set mean-squared error of $1.1\times10^{-4}$.
+Ten-fold cross-validation confirmed that deeper or wider topologies improved accuracy by $< 2\,\%$.}

 The trained artificial neural network employs a loss function (mean squared error, MSE) of the form

 where the sum runs through all the $N$ energy eigenlevels, and the $Y_i$ are the elements of the training set, while the $\hat Y_i$ are the predicted values of the network.
 The loss function in the training sets reaches a value of $10^{-4}$.